simple-acme/simple-acme.github.io/manual/validation-problems.md

 the issue might be.

 ## Testing
-Run `wacs.exe` with the `--test` and `--verbose` parameters to watch your validation unfold in 'slow motion'.
+Run `wacs.exe` with the `‑‑test` and `‑‑verbose` parameters to watch your validation unfold in 'slow motion'.
 This will run against the Let's Encrypt staging server so you don't risk running into any rate limits.
-If you want to test against the production endpoint, include the parameter `--baseuri https://acme-v02.api.letsencrypt.org/` as well.
+If you want to test against the production endpoint, include the parameter `‑‑baseuri https://acme-v02.api.letsencrypt.org/` as well.

 ## General validation issues